For more information about the history of the city of Northglenn as a whole, go to www.northglennhistory.com.

-In the spring of 1959, Perl-Mack Co. finalized plans for a large subdivision north of Denver in unincorporated Adams County.
-The plans for this new community included designs of commercial, industrial, recreational and school areas that was to be centered around a regional shopping complex.
+In the spring of 1959, Perl-Mack Co. finalized plans for a 280-acre pre-planni subdivision north of Denver in unincorporated Adams County.
+The plans for this new community included community facilities, golf course, six elementary schools, a senior high school, fire station, a dozen churches and numerous parks to be centered around a regional shopping complex.
+At that time it was the state's largest pre-planned model community.

 On June 30, 1959, more than 15,000 people visited the first five show homes, located on the northeast corner of what is now the intersection of Interstate 25 and 104th Avenue.
 Those visitors were so impressed with the homes, which ranged in price from $13,500 to $20,350, the high volume of orders swamped Perl-Mack's staff.

 By October 1962, this new development grew to have 10,000 residents and 3,000 homes.
-Only a few years old, the development received national recognition and was named "The most perfectly planned community in America" by Life magazine.
-The regional shopping center planned for this new community opened in 1968, it was called the Northglenn Mall.
+Only a few years old, the development received national recognition and was named "The most perfectly planned community in America" by Life magazine and the National Association of Home Builders in 1961.

 The first body of elected officials had to begin the city's operations without any revenues or staff.
 With the assistance of local financial institutions, operating funds were borrowed and city offices were set up in the Melody Building on Melody Drive just north of 104th Avenue.
 One of the first tasks of the new mayor and council was to establish a Public Safety Department.
-A Law Enforcement Committee was formed in July of 1969 and by the end of the year Richard Colby was named Public Safety Director.
-In January 1970, the city swore in 15 officers to patrol North Glen in two cars borrowed from the Adams County Sheriff's Department.
+A Law Enforcement Committee was formed in July of 1969 and on Oct.
+1, Richard Colby was named Public Safety Director.
+In January 1970, the city swore in 15 officers to patrol North Glenn in two cars borrowed from the Adams County Sheriff's Department.

 Early on, the Northglenn Recreation District provided recreational needs of the city.
 The district merged with the city in 1972.
 It was finally dissolved in 1984 upon final payment of bonded indebtedness.

-By December 1971, the city offered it citizens police protection, animal control, trash collection, street maintenance, building inspection, municipal court, zoning control, and code enforcement.
-The city personnel at that time totaled 61 full time employees.
+By December 1971, the city offered its citizens police protection, animal control, trash collection, street maintenance, building inspection, municipal court, zoning control, and code enforcement.
+The city personnel at that time totaled 61 full-time employees.

 In 1973, the City Council decided the city needed a logo and a flag.
 The colors of the logo were chosen with the blue representing the sky, the white representing the mountains, and the green to represent the grass.
 The trees were selected as pine trees, typical of many of the trees in Colorado.